mbiggiero/ASEN/README.md

 # ASEN - Analyzing Social or Economic Networks
-A program for automatic network analysis of graphs.
+A program for automatically calculating various sets of indexes/methods of network analysis.
 The aim of this program is applying Network Analysis methods for non-coders.
 The description/documentation of indicators/methods and its limits of applicability can be found at https://www.luciobiggiero.com/

 ![screenshot1](https://github.com/mbiggiero/ASEN/blob/main/screenshot1.png?raw=true) ![screenshot2](https://github.com/mbiggiero/ASEN/blob/main/screenshot2.png?raw=true)